Big Sur California, USA Travel Guide

 Prioritize specific attractions known for accessibility.
 Check the details directly with accommodations and parks.

-When planning an accessible trip to Big Sur, prioritize specific attractions known for their accessibility (like McWay Falls overlook) and confirm details directly with accommodations and parks.
+When planning an easy-to-reach trip to Big Sur, prioritize specific attractions known for their accessibility (like McWay Falls overlook) and confirm details directly with accommodations and green spaces.
 Be prepared for general limitations due to the natural terrain.